Bees for Development Sustainable Beekeeping Course

 Description

-Our unique, intensive beekeeping course was developed and delivered by the Bees for Development team.
-The course is suitable for both beginners and experienced beekeepers.
+Our unique, intensive weekend beekeeping course has been developed and is delivered by the Bees for Development team.
+The course is suitable for both beginners and experienced beekeepers looking for a nature-based approach to beekeeping.
 The focus is on honey bee biology and how you can create the conditions for bees to thrive.
-All the sessions are based on robust and up to date scientific evidence, alongside decades of experience keeping and observing bees with minimal stress and no chemical treatments.
+All the sessions are based on robust and up-to-date scientific evidence, alongside decades of experience keeping and observing bees with minimal stress and no chemical treatments.
 We present a range of beekeeping systems and help you choose the right one for you.
 We only run this course twice a year, with a student to tutor ratio of 3 to 1.
 The course is at Ragman's Lane Farm, a 60-acre organic permaculture farm established over 30 years ago in the Forest of Dean.
 Course content: - Meet the bees - a hands-on look at honey bee colonies housed in different hives - The natural life-cycle of honey bees - honey bee biology and ecology - Being a beekeeper - what does keeping bees really mean? - The relationship between bees and flowers - pollination, plants and biodiversity - Keeping bees healthy - what to do and when to act - Making and building low-cost hives - practical demonstration - Warre's People's hive, horizontal top-bar hives, frame hives: we look at each and help you choose which system is best for you and for your bees - Beekeeping and sustainability - what does the future hold?
 Saturday - 9.30am to 5pm // Sunday - 9.30am to 4pm

 Duration